Wyntuition/jekyll-now/todo/microservices-cheat-sheet.md

 * This allows more flexibility in changing, deploying, scaling, etc. specific parts of the application without affecting the others.
 * It makes the application distributed, since the small services (microservices) are typically distributed across servers.
 This increases the complexity and the needed knowledge of the team.

-## Examples of where to do it
+## Use Cases

+* Large applications with many teams
+* Teams that have some experience in distributed applications
-* Most volitile areas, most needing of scaling and agile delivery
+* Volitile areas of software, needing scaling and agile delivery

 ## Pros